Let’s join the Classic car club in Israel – The Five Club – exhibition at Tel Afek (Antipatris), Yarkon National Park.

 That cutoff used to be horizontal across the top of the beam.
 But in 1952, European manufacturers altered the cutoff shape to extend the low beams’ distance reach.
 The cutoff stayed horizontal on the side of the beam facing oncoming traffic.
 Still, the cutoff on the curbside of the beam was angled or stepped upwards to throw lightwell down the road, illuminating road signs and pedestrians without glaring oncoming drivers.
 In addition to keeping glare to a rigidly controlled low level, the cutoff allows the headlights to be accurately aimed visually.
 The beams can be shone at a wall and set to the correct vertical and horizontal angles by judging the height of the cutoff and placement of the upstep.
 Traditional American beams don’t have a cutoff, so they can’t be aimed properly without special aiming machinery.

-When you take a closer look at the lights of Cadillac Eldorado, than you can see that one of the lights has two curves that go away from each other as they go to the right, it is because in Israel, the European standard is used and we drive on the right-hand side.
-These two curved shapes on the right side beam will illuminate not only the road but also the signs and the pedestrians.
+When you take a closer look at the lights of the Cadillac Eldorado, you can see that one of the lights has two curves that go away from each other as they go to the right.
+The European standard is used in Israel, and we drive on the right-hand side.
+These two curved shapes on the right side beam will illuminate the road, the signs, and the pedestrians.

 Citroen Traction Avant had several revolutionary features that are still in use today.
 The best known is front-wheel drive.
 Yep, it is the first mass-production car to have front-wheel drive.

-The rear seats are opened in the picture above, can be closed in the same manner as a trunk.
+The rear seats are opened in the picture above and can be closed in the same manner as a trunk.
 And as you can see, there are also no backdoors.

 Only 877 MG YT cars were produced.
 The production was stopped in 1950 since it was not the success that MG had hoped for.
 Other British manufacturers were also having problems selling open-tourer versions of their saloons.